PayPal is a Bank?

-Does anyone then think that ‘all the banks’ are not watching this market segment with interest, and is it possible that PayPal (along with the upstart ‘Bill Me Later’) could be having a negative effect on their credit card business?
+Does anyone then think that ‘all the banks’ are not watching this market segment with interest, and is it possible that PayPal could be having some negative effect on their credit card business?
 Why then would ‘the banks’ not be considering a like system to complement their existing card systems?
-After all, every internet banking user is already set up to receive such a service directly, efficiently and securely, from their bank.
-The simple fact is that anything that PayPal can do ‘the banks’ can do so much better.
+The simple fact is that anything that PayPal can do ‘the banks’ can do so much better and, after all, every internet banking user is already set up to receive such a service directly, efficiently and securely, from their bank.

 Regardless, it would be nice to have a card/terminal-less system that worked efficiently and effectively—as does the banks’ credit card system.
 Regrettably (or thankfully, some say), PayPal does not have such a partnership with ‘all the banks’ and so PayPal can never offer that same effectiveness.

-My only surprise is that ‘all the banks’, via their credit card partners, have not yet announced their own system.
-When they do, it will be bye, bye, PayPal—you most ugly of daughters.
+My only surprise is that ‘all the banks’, via their credit card partners, have not yet offered their own system.
+When they do, I suspect that it will be bye, bye, PayPal—you most ugly of daughters.
 And, more importantly, we will then have a system that works effectively, just like our credit cards do!

 In support of the above comment I offer an introduction to the full sad/ugly story of eBay/PayPal at